AlexsandriaRyan/PizzaOrderApp/README.md

 - Order Date / Time: cannot be editable.
 - Customer Information: can be a single text field or multiple fields.
 Validate as required.

+## Video
+There is a video that walks through the code and an example presenation of this project.
+[Click Here](https://www.youtube.com/watch?v=-XnqZxC3zeA&list=PLwM3g8Oap6VecwqRKiadgIeYHg2sb00WV&index=2&ab_channel=AlexRyan)

 ## Copyright Notice
 © 2022 Alexsandria Ryan All Rights Reserved.